 All BC Occupational Therapy placements are managed using HSPnet, the Health Sciences Placement Network.

-For the senior level placements (Level 3A & 3B) students are given access to HSPnet and are able to make 8 placement preferences from the placement offers that we have received.
+For the senior level placements (Level 3A & 3B) students are given access to HSPnet and are able to select 8 opportunities from the placement offers that we have received.

-Students provide 4 location preferences for Level 1, 2A and 2B.
+Students provide 4 location opportunities for Level 1, 2A and 2B.

 The FW team do their best to provide students’ placements that are in keeping with their preferences and also ensure that students are meeting their fieldwork requirements.